ryanntt/personal-website-source/index.md

 ## I'm a user experience and product designer.

-I'm studying Master of Interaction Design and Electronic Arts in University of Sydney, Australia.
-Previously, I worked for [Wego](http://www.wego.com) as a designer in Web Experience team.
+👨‍🎓 I'm studying Master of Interaction Design and Electronic Arts in University of Sydney, Australia.
+Previously, I worked for [Wego](https://www.wego.com), a travel tech company, as a designer in Web Experience team.

+Want to know more about me?
+Have a chat 💬 with [my digital avatar](https://ryanntt.com/pabot).

 <p style="margin-bottom:0;">You can contact me through:</p>